Tanjirokamado12/Viitube/Readme.md

 No Comments

-Watch Later don't work
+removed login part (Completly broken)

 For 2.X:Channel names are channelid for all Things (Such as Home Screen,Category,Search....)

 For 3.X:No issues Found

-For 4.X:Login don't work (Subscribtions feeds don't work and show An Error Occured) and Clicking on Any Video on Favorites makes app crash
+For 4.X:No Issues Found

-For 5.X:Only 5.1.10 and 5.2.27 works,5.0.21 return "Unsupported video format" and clicking on Activity Makes App Crash
+For 5.X:Only 5.1.10 and 5.2.27 works,clicking on Activity Makes App Crash,5.0.21 return "Unsupported video format".

 ## Setup